 Commercial Contracting Corporation was hired as the general contractor to complete the second phase of the Sanitary Sewer Elimination Overflow Program for Warren, Michigan.
 This phase of the program involved the construction of a 22-million-gallon detention basin, a storm water detention pond, and associated outbuildings.
 When completed, the detention basin will be used to temporarily store combined sanitary and storm water during rain events to eliminate flooding and backups within the system.

 The detention basin has a cast-in-place concrete roof, a footprint of 4.5 acres, a height of 25 feet, and will be constructed of 40,000 cubic yards of structural reinforced concrete.
 The basin will be filled during heavy rain events from a pump station located 1 mile away on Nine Mile Road through a 42” ductile iron force main.
 The combined sanitary/storm water will be stored for a brief period until the overall system is operating at average levels.

-CCC is self-performing concrete, general trades, and structural steel on the project which is over 75% of the total contract value.
+CCC self-performed concrete, general trades, and structural steel on the project which is over 75% of the total contract value.
 Through innovation and creative solutions, CCC has overcome many challenges on this project while balancing safety, quality, and schedule.
-The project was awarded in January of 2021 and CCC is currently about half way done with this project with a planned completion date in August of 2023.